Amazon Alexa vs Google Home Speakers Comparison

 If you’re someone who enjoys a lot of apps and ‘skills’, then choosing Amazon Echo is a no-brainer.
 Like literally they have many apps and skills, and their library is growing, “play guided meditation, play a game, play rainforest sounds, etc”.
 But if you want a ‘better’ personal assistant, most reviews are pointing to Google Home.

-Price-wise, Google Home is $30 more expensive than Amazon Echo – that’s a big difference given that they offer the same basic functions.
+Price-wise, Google Home was $30 more expensive than Amazon Echo – that’s a big difference given that they offer the same basic functions.
+But currently, they are almost similar price point.

 Google Home is definitely a good buy, but for now, I’d go with Amazon Echo.
 With the same functionality, I can get a smart speaker for a more affordable price, and I buy everything from Amazon, so music is included already.